Ether addiction: Consumption

-Consumption of ether had taken on diverse forms, beginning from drinking it undiluted, with a sip of water now and then.
-As it may cause gastric system irritation this way, it was more usually diluted using water with a pinch of sugar, cinnamon or honey and cloves.
-The individual kapliczki had their own, heavily guarded recipes for concocting their exhilarating mixtures.
-Often, particularly amongst the working classes, such as miners, ether was consumed with coffee or raspberry juice.
-Oral consumption is the most effective method, but more unsafe, because of overdose risk.
+Drinking ether is challenging as it boils below body temperature and is not miscible with water, requiring precautions: There is an art in swallowing the ether.
+The drinker first washes out his mouth with water “to cool it;” next he swallows a little water to cool his throat; then he tosses down the glass of ether; finally, he closes in with another draught of water to keep the ether from rising, or, in other words, to cool his stomach, so that the volatile ether may not be lost by eructation of its vapour.
+In a little time the "trick” is easily acquired by members of both sexes.
 Another recorded means of consumption was by inhalation of vapor, which develops at room temperature due to ether's volatility.
 The risks to the gastric system inherent in imbibing ether are avoided by using inhalation, and the effects are significantly shorter lasting.

 Legislation

 In 1923, the Polish Sejm had forbidden the sale of ether for consumption.
 In 1928, ether was officially classified as a drug, and anti-drug legislation was extended to include it.
 Severe penalties, up to five years of imprisonment and high financial penalties, from that moment on were not only imposed for smuggling and trade of ether, but also for its possession.

 In the second half of the 1930s, media as well as government institutions had focused on the problem.
-In May 1936 a special conference in Katowice was called by the Polish National Committee for Drugs and Prevention of Drug Addictions functioning within the Ministry of Employment and Social Policy.
+In May 1936, a special conference in Katowice was called by the Polish National Committee for Drugs and Prevention of Drug Addictions functioning within the Ministry of Employment and Social Policy.